 Aggregated turnover is your annual turnover plus the annual turnovers of any businesses that are connected with you or that are your affiliates ('relevant entities').
-See 'Working out any relevant entities' on page 9.
+See Working out whether you have relevant entities.

 There are three alternative methods to work out whether you are a small business for the current year.
 However, most businesses will only need to consider the 'Previous year turnover' method.